 Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations As the functioning of the NRA shall by default be independent, a planning document outlining medium term planning is important to ensure both predicable and transparent performance of the tasks assigned.
-Law "On Body Regulating Public Services" ensures PSRC, based on the annual Operational Plan, to develop and adopt its own internal Working Plan which is annually presented to the National Assembly of AM.
+Ministry of Economy and Infrastructure ensures development, promotion and implementation the Government policy in the field of electronic communications and determines the sector development strategy.
+Whilst the ANRCETI ensures the implementation of development strategies of the sector and to supervise compliance of electronic communications networks and/or service providers with the sectoral legislation.
 1.1.4.
 Formation of NRA's budget 3 Ability of NRA to execute its tasks competently and in a timely manner hinges availability of financial resources which in turn lead to ability of the NRA to gather necessary technical resources and the ability to compete in the labour market.
-Predictable for the stakeholders of regulatory process environment of budgetary formation is key for ensuring predictable regulatory outcomes.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework Predictable for the stakeholders of regulatory process environment of budgetary formation is key for ensuring predictable regulatory outcomes. requirements.
 Under EU regulatory framework the NRA shall take its decisions impartially, transparently and in a timely manner and to enable this the legislation stipulates for having separate annual budgets.
 It is therefore of utmost importance that the budgetary process, including approval, is mostly driven by the NRAs themselves, on a basis of thorough preparatory process and budgetary proposal.
-Under the law "On Mandatory Regulatory Fees of Public Services", the PSRC is financed by regulatory fee and other sources, as provided by the legislation.
-According to the law "On Body Regulating Public Services", the budget of the PSRC is approved each year according to the law on State Budget of that year.
-Annually PSRC presents its financial report to the Government authorised body, which can carry financial operations audit of the PSRC.
-No recommendations on the matter as the reviewed AM legislation in force covers the EU regulatory framework requirements.
+Under the Law "On Electronic Communications", the ANRCETI activities are financed from the independent budget.
+The budget of the ANRCETI is formed by regulatory fee, monitoring payments, payments for the assigned numbering resources, other sources, as provided by the law.
 1.1.5 Sources of NRA's financing 4 The EU regulatory framework requires the MSs to ensure that the NRAs exercise their powers impartially, transparently and in a timely manner.
-The framework also requires the MSs to provide for separate budgets of the NRAs.
-Furthermore, the EU regulatory framework stipulates that NRAs shall have adequate financial resources available in order to fulfil tasks assigned to them.
+The EU regulatory framework also requires the MSs to provide for separate budgets of the NRAs.
+No recommendations on the matter at the reviewed MD legislation in force covers the EU regulatory framewor Furthermore, the EU regulatory framework stipulates that NRAs shall have adequate financial resources available in order to fulfil tasks assigned to them.
 A typical approach to ensure availability of adequate financing is to ensure independent of state source of financing of the NRA, managed by the NRA itself.
-Again typical, such a source may be financing collected by the NRA directly from market participants for provision of regulatory services in form of a fee.
-A regulatory fee collected from regulated entities, with further balancing mechanisms applied if required, is a predicable environment for both market participants and the regulatory bodies No recommendations identified.
+Again typical, such a source may be financing collected by the NRA directly from market participants for provision of regulatory services in form of a fee. requirements.